Jaco-Pool/Python-Snake-Game/README.md

 This project is open for contributions.
 If you want to add a new feature, fix a bug, or improve the code, feel free to fork this repository and create a pull request.
 You can also open an issue if you find any problems or have any suggestions.

 License
 This project is licensed under the MIT License.
-See the [LICENSE] file for more details.

 To do:
 Make an executable
 Create GUI (maybe using Qt)